 Who is eligible to vote at a UK general election?

-Additionally, the following cannot vote in a UK general election:
+The following cannot vote in a UK Parliament election:

 - anyone other than British, Irish and qualifying Commonwealth citizens

-- convicted persons detained in pursuance of their sentences (though remand prisoners, unconvicted prisoners and civil prisoners can vote if they are on the electoral register)
+- convicted persons detained in pursuance of their sentences, excluding contempt of court (though remand prisoners, unconvicted prisoners and civil prisoners can vote if they are on the electoral register)

 - anyone found guilty within the previous five years of corrupt or illegal practices in connection with an election